scikit-learn-contrib/MAPIE/doc/theoretical_description_binary_classification.rst

 3. Calibration
 --------------

+Usually, calibration is understood as perfect calibration meaning (see :doc:`theoretical_description_calibration`).
+In practice, it is more reasonable to consider approximate calibration.

 Definition 3 (Approximate calibration) [1].
     Fix a predictor :math:`f:\mathcal{X} \to [0, 1]` and let :math:`(\mathcal{X}, \mathcal{Y}) \sim P`.